 In England, Wales and Northern Ireland, the consequential verdicts translate to "guilty" or "not guilty", and in Scotland an additional verdict of "not proven" exists.

 As investigations are being run by the Police Service of Northern Ireland (PSNI) for events which occurred in Northern Ireland it is likely that any prosecutions will be brought in Northern Ireland.
-Certainly in the case of Mr Hutchings and Soldiers A and C all initial hearings have been held at Belfast Crown Court and the trial of Soldiers A and C will commence in Belfast on 26 April 2021.
+Certainly in the cases of Mr Hutchings and Soldiers A and C all initial hearings have been held at Belfast Crown Court and the trial of Soldiers A and C will commence in Belfast on 26 April 2021.

-It is worth noting that the upcoming trial of Mr Hutchings will be conducted without a jury.
+It is worth noting that the upcoming trial of Soldiers A and C will be conducted without a jury.
 This is particular to Northern Ireland where "Diplock courts" (no jury) were used in relation to terrorist cases.
 If future prosecutions were conducted in England trial by jury would be standard.

 No time bars